Roof leakages are one of the reasons homeowners seek professional help. It is also one of the issues that can cause serious destruction to a home.

 To effectively stop leakages, you have to find out the cause.
 You must locate the source that is allowing water into your home.
 It will save you time and money.
 It will also provide you information on the best decision to take.

 First, check your roofs if it only allows rain to come in and nothing else.
-Other causes of leakages include clogged gutters, plumbing issues, heating and cooling units, and pest infestation.
+According to B&M Roofing other causes of leakages include clogged gutters, plumbing issues, heating and cooling units, and pest infestation.
 So, it is best to find out the reason before taking any action.

 Check on the tiles and ceilings for any damages.
 If there are problems with the alignments in the areas you’ve inspected, it is likely for leaks to occur there.